 - Zisska & Lacher GmbH & Co.
 KG (hereinafter referred to as ‘the Auctioneer’) acts as commission agent, in its own name and for the account of its clients (sellers), whose identity is not disclosed.
 The instructions of consignors, who are numbered in brackets (consignor number) at the end of each catalogue description, form the basis of sales.
 The Auctioneer’s property is indicated separately (1).
 The sale is voluntary.

-2. The prices given after each lot are estimates, not reserves.
+- The prices after each lot are denominated in EURO and are estimates, not reserves.

-4. All lots put up for sale may be viewed and inspected prior to the auction.
+- All lots put up for sale may be viewed and inspected prior to the auction.
 Lots auctioned are used goods and their condition is commensurate with their age, usage and provenance although this condition is not always mentioned in the catalogue.
 The descriptions in the catalogue, which are given to the best of The Auctioneer’s knowledge and belief, do not constitute guarantees in the legal sense.
-The Auctioneer assumes no liability for faults or defects, in so far as he has fulfilled his duty of care, but will undertake to make judicial claim on behalf of the Buyer in respect of justified complaints within the statutory warranty period of twelve months against the seller who consigned the respective item or items for sale.
+In Lots containing a German-English two-language description, the English text is merely an additional information.
+For the complete description of the state of a lot, exclusively relevant is always only the German text.
+The Auctioneer assumes no liability for faults or defects, in so far as he has fulfilled his duty of care.
 The Buyer is required to give the Auctioneer written notice of all complaints without delay; at the latest, however, within three weeks of the date of the auction.
-Should the demands be successful, the Auctioneer will reimburse the Buyer with the full purchase price (including buyer’s premium); all further claims are excluded.
-There is no right of complaint in the case of individual items from combined or mixed lots [Konvolute], periodicals, serial publications, complete editions in several volumes and any lots with the indication nicht kollationiert [not collated] or ohne Rückgaberecht [not subject to return].
+Should the demands be successful, the Auctioneer will reduce or reimburse the purchase price (including buyer’s premium) accordingly; all further claims are excluded.
+There is no right of complaint in the case of individual items from combined or mixed lots [Konvolute], periodicals, serial publications, complete editions in several volumes and any lots with the indication “nicht kollationiert” [not collated] or “ohne Rückgaberecht” [not subject to return].

-6. Bids are executed in Euros and bidding generally starts at 50 % of the estimate unless competing bids have been received.
+- Bidding generally starts at 50 % of the estimate.
 Bids are raised by increments of 5 % to 10 %.
+The Auctioneer can deviate from this rule in individual situations.
 A lot will be knocked down to the highest bidder after three calls.
 The Auctioneer may refuse any bids, or knock down a lot subject to reservation.
 If two or more persons bid the same amount simultaneously and no overbid has been made after three calls, the successful bidder shall be drawn by lot.
 The Auctioneer may rescind a decision and put the lot up again for sale if a higher bid made in time has been inadvertently overlooked, or if the highest bidder wishes to revoke his bid, or if the decision is open to other doubt.

-10. For original works of art and photographies, produced after Jan 1st 1900, buyers will be charged with 2 % of the hammer price covering part of the federal resale rights taxes (§26 UrHG).
+- Buyers of original works of art and photographies will be charged with 2 % of the hammer price as a contribution to federal resale rights taxes (§26 UrHG).

-14. Buyers shall take charge of their lots immediately after the auction.
+- Buyers shall take charge of their lots immediately after the auction.
 Shipping instructions shall be given in writing.
 Shipping, if required, will be effected at the sole expense and risk of the Buyer.
-Prints will be shipped unmatted and unframed, unless specifically requested by the Buyer when submitting his/her bid.
+Prints will be shipped unmatted and unframed, unless specifically requested by the Buyer immediately after purchasing.